ckaye24/internship-journal/README.md

 ## August 2, 2025
 - I watched the Laravel Essential Training video, tried to understand the project requirements, and added authentication using Laravel Breeze.
 I also created a new Laravel app.
 I'm not yet done learning and watching.

+## August 4, 2025
+- I continued working on my Laravel project: applied styles, created the first model, migration, controller, and routes.
+I also registered resource routes and completed the challenge to create a new resource by following the tutorial step by step.